vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 The main new best practice is to not overstretch exercise-wise, which I expect to be an ongoing precaution.

+## Sixty-four days later (2024-09-20)

+### Food updates

+I've mostly been keeping to the same diet as described in the food section for 2024-09-12, but I have experimented with a few other
+things:

+* I ate outside food (Udupi Palace spinach masala dosa) on Wednesday 2024-09-18.

+* I bought Carb Savvy Tortillas on 2024-09-18 and started eating them on 2024-09-19.

+### Symptom updates

+My symptoms are fairly similar to the current symmptoms I recorded as of 2024-09-12.

+A few changes:

+* There have been longer periods where I haven't had any clear sensation of discomfort.

+* My energy levels have been generally high, with a bit of fatigue setting in by late 2024-09-18, but this is more like the usual fatigue after days of working more rather than fatigue due to sickness.

+* My sleep cycle has been a bit more varied for reasons of workload and things coming up.
+This may have been a bit bad health-wise but it's good to see that I have been able to handle it.

+* I had a biting-like incident (not an actual bite) on my right lower lip on 2024-09-17 that didn't really cause pain or smarting but did draw my attention on 2024-09-17 and 2024-09-20.

+* On the evening of 2024-09-20, I had an experience of smarting around the anus, while not experiencing bowel pressure.
+This coincided with my attention being drawn toward the "bite" area.

 ## Current learnings

 I was updating [best practices around abdominal